Magisk-Modules-Alt-Repo/audio-misc-settings/README.md

 This module,
 <ol>
     <li>changes the number of steps in media volume to 100 steps (0.4~0.7dB per step),</li>
-    <li>raises the resampling quality of the Android OS mixer (AudioFlinger) to a very mastering quality (i.e., no resampling distortion in a real sense),</li>
+    <li>raises the resampling quality of the Android OS mixer (AudioFlinger) to a very mastering quality (i.e., no resampling distortion in a real sense); Use <a href="https://github.com/Magisk-Modules-Alt-Repo/resampling-for-cheapies">"Resampling for cheapies"</a> to override its resampling settings if you intend to use DAC's under $30 or LDAC BT devices,</li>
     <li>disables the effects framework of the mixer (to interface to equalizers, virtualizers, visualizers, echo cancelers, automatic gain controls, etc.) for obtaining a nearly direct low jitter audio pass (very few vulnerable equalizers may crash without this framework, but please ignore it),</li>
     <li>disables the android built-in spatial audio feature (A13 or higher; especially Tensor devices) for obtaining a nearly direct low jitter audio pass too,</li>
     <li>disables pre-installed Moto Dolby features and Digital Wellbeing (please uninstall this manually if remaining as a usual app) for the same as above,</li>